 A description of potential effects, action to avoid remedy or mitigate, or offset any adverse effects, and details of the type of concession for which is being sought.

-The effects of the proposed bridge are assessed in section 9 of this report.
+The effects of the proposed bridge and stormwater pipe are assessed in section 9 of this report.
 In terms of the type of concession required this is described above in section 7.2.3 of this report.
 A term of 30 years is sought.

 Relevant information relating to the applicant, including their ability to carry out the proposed activity (including whether the applicant or any company director, trustee, partner, or anyone else involved with the application has been convicted of any offence or has any criminal charges pending before a court).